chmarti1/lconfig/README.md

 ## Future Improvements

 Some of the parameters have not been thoroughly tested; especailly the extended features.
 I have done some basic testing, but I would not be surprised to learn that there are bugs that need attention there.
 Please contact me if you find any!

+As of version 4.00, only the UART digital COM interface is implemented.
+It is not currently a high priority to implement the other interfaces, but one day...

 ## Known Bugs